Same data, opposing narratives

 2 verified sources

-The Caracas Metro system announced the temporary suspension of five MetroBus routes due to road closures.
+The Metro de Caracas system announced the temporary suspension of five MetroBus routes due to road closures.
 Both government and independent media reported on the disruption.

-Context: Public transportation in Caracas has suffered years of deterioration, and any interruption in service disproportionately affects low-income commuters who depend on it.
+Context: Public transportation in Caracas has suffered years of deterioration, and any service disruption disproportionately affects low-income commuters who rely on it.

-🔎 Why it matters: MetroBus route suspensions affect daily commuters in Caracas, with government media framing it as a temporary measure due to road work.
+🔎 Why it matters: MetroBus route suspensions are affecting daily commuters in Caracas, with government media framing it as a temporary measure due to roadwork.

-Only government-aligned media reported on this poll; opposition media did not cover or question the 93% figure
+Only government-aligned media reported on this poll; opposition media neither covered nor questioned the 93% figure

 2 verified sources